gireeshcse/gireeshcse.github.io/blog/containers/markdown/kubernetes_developers.md

 ### Rolling Deployments

-If our applications contains 3 replicas of appV1 and if we want roll to appV2, here new pods with appV2 is created and after successful creation then one of old pod is removed and this repeated until all desired nodes are created.So there zero downtime in the application.
+If our applications contains 3 replicas of appV1 and if we want roll to appV2, here new pods with appV2 are created one by one and after successful creation of one Pod then one of old pod is removed and this repeated until all desired nodes are created.So there zero downtime in the application.

 Update a deployment by changing the YAML and applying changes to the cluster with kubectl apply